mcinglis/c-style/readme.md

 - compilers are smart and can optimize this - if a function only uses one field of a struct, then the compiler can only copy that field
 - dereferencing pointers is slow - it's better to give the function frame the actual data straight-up
 - most structs are only a few bytes, so copying is negligible
+- are you optimizing without benchmarks?

 Defining a *modification* is tricky when you introduce structs with pointer members (usually pointer-to-arrays - most other pointers usually aren't needed).
 I consider a modification to be something that affects the value's public state.
 This depends on common-decency of users of the interface to respect visibility comments.

 So, if a struct will be "modified" by a function, have that function accept a pointer-to-const of that struct even if it doesn't need to.
-This saves the readers from having to trawl through and memorize every relevant struct definition, to be aware of which of its members are pointers.
+This saves the readers from having to trawl through and memorize every relevant struct definition, to be aware of which structs have pointer members.

 ``` c
 typedef struct {